 7 Great Things To Do In Sigiriya, Sri Lanka

 Climb Sigiriya Rock

 One of the top things to do in Sigiriya is climbing the giant Sigiriya Rock.
 Upon seeing it, you will completely understand why this is a UNESCO World Heritage Site.
 It’s simply unique!
-If you decide to see just one of all the ancient cities and holy sites to visit in Sri Lanka, make it this one.
+If you decide to see just one of all the ancient cities and holy sites, make it this one.

 Why is Sigiriya so special?
 This is a massive column of rock, around 200 meters tall, where a fortress was built right on top.
 Frescoes were painted around the fortress, as well as a huge mirror wall – though this actually is “just” a highly polished rock where apparently the kind could see his reflected image any time he walked by.